Western High School

-The Pharmacy Department at the hospital is responsible for all medicines produced and dispensed to outpatients, day patients and inpatients.
+The Pharmacy Department is responsible for all medicines produced and dispensed to outpatients, day patients, and inpatients.
 Pharmacists work as part of the clinical team to dispense medications.
-They are responsible for ensuring that correct medicines are prescribed, devising and supervising treatment plans for patients and providing information about medicines to staff and patients.
+They are responsible for ensuring that correct medicines are prescribed, devising and supervising treatment plans for patients, and providing information about medicines to staff and patients.

 The Medical Records Department at the hospital provides an essential service to the patients and doctors which involves the distribution, storage, security, maintenance, repair and destruction of medical records in accordance with national guidelines.
 The library holds all patient records and is a ‘closed’ library, only accessible to approved staff needing to collect records for patient attendances, including clinics and planned and emergency admissions.

 The Procurement Department provides a purchasing and supplies service across the Hospital and acts as a procurement agent for medical staff.
 The department ensures the correct supplies are available to doctors, nurses, and pharmacists to provide the critical care needed in the Bauchi area.

 The Internal Audits Department strives to uses their technical knowledge and advisory recommendations to help groups manage operations more efficiently.
 The department oversees budgeting and expenditures, recordkeeping, patient billing and collections, organizational structures, information systems, and operations at the hospital.

 Security staff ensures that hospitals and clinic sites are accessible and safe for patients, visitors and staff.
 They also protect buildings and valuable equipment.
 The Security Department works 24 hours a day, seven days a week, to help make the hospital safe and secure.